GSA/piv-guides/_engineering/02_ssh.md

-## SSH from macOS X Sierra **Delete this section unless OpenSC isn't needed for macOS X Sierra.
+## SSH from macOS 10.12 Sierra **Delete this section unless OpenSC isn't needed for macOS X Sierra.
 Then we'll have to give specific details for what open-source or mac solution will be used to set up macOS X for SSH (similar to OpenSC).**
 TODO = check sierra and see if we need opensc?

 macOS 10.12 Sierra